Spectra of Jacobi operators via connection coefficient matrices: Numerical results and the SpectralMeasures package

 Figure \ref{fig:random} presents a Toeplitz-plus-trace-class Jacobi operator with pseudo-randomly generated entries.
 With a random vector $\mathbf{r}$ containing entries uniformly distributed in the interval $[0,1)$, the following entries were used

-Then Toeplitz-plus-finite-rank truncations $J^{[n]}$ (see equation \eqref{eqn:Jm}) of this operator were taken for values $n=1,2,3,10,50,100$.
+Then the Toeplitz-plus-finite-rank approximations $J^{[n]}$ (see equation \eqref{eqn:Jm}) of this operator were taken for values $n=1,2,3,10,50,100$.
 Since the off-diagonal elements are constant, this is a scaled and shifted version of a discrete Schr\"odinger operator with a random, decaying potential.

 \end{appendix}